Alliedium/awesome-devops/15_sep_2022_kubernetes_developer_tools/kubernetes_development_basic_tools_15_sep_2022.md

 The file should be copied to the working directory on the local machine

-33. Use you cluster port fixed on step 30 to forward to the VM via ssh tunnel
+33. Use your cluster port fixed on step 30 to forward to the VM via ssh tunnel

 ```
 ssh -L <cluster_port>:127.0.0.1:<cluster_port> <ssh_connection_data>